balazs630/macOS-Scripts/README.md

 - <b>Allow Apps From Anywhere:</b> Allows opening applications from 3rd party developers (default is 'App Store and identified developers' in macOS 10.12 Sierra)
-- <b>Codesign Xcode and Components:</b> Sign Xcode and it's components to make them work with 3rd party PCI nVidia graphics cards that using nVidia Web Driver'.
-This fix solves the transparent window issue and the crashes in Spritekit projects.
 - <b>Create install media:</b>
   - OS X 10.6 Snow Leopard
   - OS X 10.7 Lion